Wmart24/SQL_Capstone_Project1/README.md

 | Tableau   | 1,407        |
 | Power BI  | 1,171        |

-*Table of the demand for the top 5 skills for entry/junior level data analyst jobs and internships*
+*Table of the demand for the top 5 skills for entry/junior level Data Analyst jobs and internships*

 ```sql
 -- for data science